gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 ## Types And Schematic Symbols

+### Enhancement-Mode

 Unfortunately for the keen circuit designer learning about MOSFETs, there is a dizzying variety of MOSFET symbols in use, owing to the fact that there are a larger number of different MOSFET types, and that no one can agree on a single standard.
 This section will walk you through all the various types.
-Firstly, shown below is the commonly used schematic symbols for enhancement and depletion mode MOSFETs, showing both the N-channel and P-channel variant for each mode.
+Firstly, shown below is the commonly used schematic symbols for enhancement-mode MOSFETs, showing both the N-channel and P-channel variant.

-{{% img src="mosfet-schematic-symbols-enhancement-and-depletion-modes-n-ch-p-ch.png" caption="One form of schematic symbol and pin names for enhancement mode and depletion mode MOSFETs, each showing the N-channel and P-channel types." width="700px" %}}
+{{% img src="mosfet-schematic-symbols-enhancement-mode-n-ch-p-ch.svg" caption="Schematic symbols for enhancement-mode N-channel and P-channel MOSFETs.
+D=drain, S=source, G=gate.
+This is one of the most popular variants of symbol for these device types, and contains the most information (e.g. shows the body diode, so you can't forget it exists when designing your circuit!)." width="700px" %}}

 The arrow has it's origins from a simple diode, in which the arrow points from the P-type substrate to the N-type substrate (which is also the direction of conventional current flow through a diode).
-Some people/CAD programs may omit the outer circle to reduce the "noisyness" of the above symbols.
+Sometimes an **outer circle is added to the above symbols**, since a MOSFET is a transistor and by convention transistors are drawn with circles (e.g. think about a BJT symbol).
+However this has been omitted from the above symbols as it does contribute somewhat to the "noisyness", I find the circle-less symbol much cleaner.
+Totally a personal preference though.

+### Depletion-Mode

+{{% img src="mosfet-schematic-symbols-depletion-mode-n-ch-p-ch.svg" width="700px" %}}

+### Alternate Style #1

-Sometimes the body connection is removed altogether from the schematic symbol, and a simplified variant as below is used:
+Sometimes the body connection, body diode and enhancement/depletion mode indicators are removed altogether from the schematic symbol, and a simplified set of symbols as below are used:

-{{% img src="mosfet-schematic-symbols-alternate-style.png" width="500px" caption="An alternative style for a MOSFET symbol.
+{{% img src="mosfet-schematic-symbols-simplified-style-n-ch-p-ch.svg" width="800px" caption="An simplified/alternate style for a MOSFET symbol.
 Note the different convention used for the direction of the arrows!
 There is also no distinction between depletion and enhancement-mode MOSFETs in the alternative style (assume it is enhancement-mode if in doubt)." %}}

-Almost all discrete (a.k.a. power) MOSFETs have the substrate (body) connected internally to the source, which reduces the need for 4 leads down to 3.
-This is also shown in the symbol with the solid line as shown below:

-{{% img src="mosfet-symbol-highlighting-substrate-to-source-connection.png" width="500px" caption="Schematic symbol of a N-channel enhancement-mode MOSFET highlighting the built-in short between the substrate (body) and source of the MOSFET present in almost all discrete (aka power) MOSFETs." %}}
+### Alternate Style #2

+The difference between N-channel and P-channel MOSFETs may be instead distinguished by adding a inverting-style circle on the gate pin, this symbolises that, in a way, a P-channel is the inverse of the more typical/standard N-channel.

+### CMOS 4-pin MOSFETS

 MOSFETs inside ICs do not normally have the substrate connected to the source, an are instead drawn as four pin devices, of which the additional fourth pin is connected to the substrate.
 For N-channel MOSFETs this is typically connected to the negative voltage rail (e.g. `\(0V\)`), and for P-channel MOSFETs it is connected to the positive voltage rail (e.g. `\(V_{DD}\)`).
 Note also that as soon as you disconnect the substrate from the source, the drain and source pins no longer have any differences, i.e. they can be interchanged and the device will still work as expected.

-The difference between N-channel and P-channel MOSFETs may be instead distinguished by adding a inverting-style circle on the gate pin, this symbolises that, in a way, a P-channel is the inverse of the more typical/standard N-channel.

 ## Important Parameters